jmd-dk/concept/_sources/tutorial/beyond_matter_only.rst.txt

 That is, we invent a new numerical species, the metric, containing the collective non-Newtonian gravitational effects due to all physical species.
 As demonstrated in the paper on
-":doc:`Fully relativistic treatment of light neutrinos in 𝘕-body simulations</publications>`", this metric species might be numerically realized as a (fictitious) linear energy density field, the *Newtonian* gravity from which implements exactly the missing general relativistic corrections!
+":doc:`Fully relativistic treatment of light neutrinos in 𝘕-body simulations </publications>`", this metric species might be numerically realized as a (fictitious) linear energy density field, the *Newtonian* gravity from which implements exactly the missing general relativistic corrections.

 .. note::
    For the metric species to be able to supply the correct force, the entire simulation must be performed in a particular gauge; the *N*-body gauge.
    That is, initial conditions for non-linear species as well as linear input during the simulation must all be in this gauge.
 This is the default (and only) mode of CO\ *N*\ CEPT.
-Note that all outputs are similarly in this gauge, including linear (CLASS) power spectra.
+Note that all outputs are similarly in this gauge, including non-linear (CO\ *N*\ CEPT) and linear (CLASS) power spectra.
 Direct comparison to output from other *N*-body codes (which usually do not define a gauge at all) is perfectly doable, as the choice of gauge only becomes aparrent at very large scales.

 To finally run a simulation which include the gravitational effects from photons and neutrinos in their entirety, run